TheresaLui/SelfHelpContent_v2/articles/microsoft.aad.iam/passwordreset-problemresettinguserpassword.md

       "maxLength": 0,
       "useAsAdditionalDetails": false,
       "numberOfLines": 0
-    }
+    },
 	{
-      "id": "symptomType",
+      "id": "userNameOrId",
-      "visibility": null,
+      "visibility": "hasErrorData==no",
       "order": 4,
-      "controlType": "multilinetextbox",
+      "controlType": "textbox",
-      "displayLabel": "What is the error that you are receiving?", "content": null,
+      "displayLabel": "What is the username of the user whose password the admin is trying to reset?", "content": null,
-      "watermarkText": null,
+      "watermarkText": "For example 'joe@contoso.com'.",
       "infoBalloonText": null,
       "dropdownOptions": null,
       "dynamicDropdownOptions": null,